Elon University School of Law

 Elon University School of Law is an American law school located in Greensboro, North Carolina, occupying the former downtown public library building.
 Established in 2006, Elon Law is one of nine graduate programs offered by Elon University.
-It earned full accreditation from the American Bar Association in 2011.
+It earned full accreditation from the American Bar Association in 2011 and has announced plans to introduce a part-time program for working professionals in Charlotte, North Carolina, beginning in Fall 2024.

 History

 In October 2004 Elon University trustees voted to start a law school in the former Greensboro Central Public Library at West Friendly Avenue and North Greene Street.
 Former Greensboro mayor and Joseph M. Bryan Foundation president Jim Melvin led the effort to raise $10 million over a period of eight months.
 The Bryan Foundation bought the building from the city and planned to lease it to the school for $1 a year, with the school owning the building after ten years.
-Leary "Leary the Theory" Davis became the first dean of the law school, having served as the first dean of Campbell University's Norman Adrian Wiggins School of Law.
+Leary Davis became the first dean of the law school, having served as the first dean of Campbell University's Norman Adrian Wiggins School of Law.

-In Spring 2005, renovation work began on the 84,000-square-foot $6 million facility, with plans for a $2.5 million library, a courtroom, and study areas.
-The first students were expected in Fall 2006.
+In spring 2005, renovation work began on the 84,000-square-foot $6 million facility, with plans for a $2.5 million library, a courtroom, and study areas.
+The first students were expected in fall 2006.
 On June 29, 2006, donors, trustees and faculty toured the H. Michael Weaver Building.
 The ceremony included unveiling of a portrait of Weaver, chairman of Weaver Investment Company and the Weaver Foundation.

 W.S.
 Supreme Court Justice Sandra Day O'Connor dedicated the new law school September 19, 2006.
 115 students were enrolled.

 The American Bar Association granted provisional accreditation in 2008 to Elon Law School.
-Full accreditation followed in 2010.
+Full accreditation followed in 2011.

 Also in 2008, Leary announced he would no longer be dean due to health problems, but he intended to remain as a professor.
 George R. Johnson Jr. replaced him after serving as interim dean.

 In 2011, Elon announced plans for buying land in Greensboro to expand the law school, which had 132 students.

-Starting in Fall 2015, Elon students attended for two and a half years rather than the usual three, using a trimester schedule.
+Starting in fall 2015, Elon students attended for two and a half years rather than the usual three, using a trimester schedule.
 Elon was believed to be the first law school in the United States to do this.
 Also, Elon began a joint program with Guilford College.
 Another program introduced in March 2016 allows students to attend N.C.
 A&T for three years and Elon for two and a half years.
 Both programs would give students a Bachelor's degree from the other school and a law degree from Elon.